sujee/mongodb-atlas-vector-search/benchmark-search-results.md

 The search score in bracket (0.85) is a number between 0.0 and 1.0.
 Closer to 1.0 is better!
 We see OpenAI models are scoring higher in the 0.8 range.
 Open source model (BAAI/bge-small-en-v1.5) is scoring in 0.6 - 0.7 range.
 Not bad!

+**Update:** ON Jan 25, 2024, OpenAI has announced new embedding models: `text-embedding-3-small` and `text-embedding-3-large`.
+[Read more](https://openai.com/blog/new-embedding-models-and-api-updates).
+I will update the results with the new models.

 Overall the Top-5 results are pretty similar.
 Which is good to see.

 You can read the plot lines to see evaulate the matches yourself 😄